U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Implementation

 \subsubsection{Trajectory-Based Destination Prediction}

-Based on road segments transformed from the partial trajectory, we split the dataset into training data, validation data and test data with a ratio of 8:1:1, and trained several models to predict the destination candidate.
+Based on road segments transformed from the partial trajectory, we split the dataset into training data, validation data, and test data with an 8:1:1 ratio, and trained several models to predict the destination candidate.

-\textit{Simple RNN:} A simple RNN model is implemented with a structure shown in \autoref{table: structure RNN}, including a dense layer with 64 units, a dropout layer and a dense layer with 32 units.
+\textit{Simple \ac{rnn}:} A simple \ac{rnn} model is implemented with a structure including a dense layer with 64 units, a dropout layer, and a dense layer with 32 units.

-\textit{Attention-Based RNN:} An attention-based RNN model is implemented with a structure shown in \autoref{table: structure AB-RNN}, including a dense layer with 64 units, a Bahdanau attention layer, a dropout layer and a dense layer with 32 units.
+\textit{A\ac{rnn}:} An \ac{arnn} model is implemented with a structure including a dense layer with 64 units, a Bahdanau attention layer, a dropout layer, and a dense layer with 32 units.